 The Board may also issue additional short-term and long-term obligations, from time to time, to address its structural deficit in Fiscal Year 2017 and beyond, to address its liquidity needs, to refinance debt service for budgetary relief or convert variable rate bonds to a fixed rate, and to provide funding for capital projects.
-See "RECENT DEVELOPMENTS - Capital Improvement Property Tax Levy," "DEBT STRUCTURE - Board's Variable Rate Bonds --Tax Anticipation Notes," "FINANCIAL INFORMATION - Overview of Board's Fiscal Year 2017 Budget and Plan to Address Structural Deficit," "CASH FLOW AND LIQUIDITY," "BONDHOLDERS' RISKS - Structural Deficit, Cash Flow and Liquidity," and "CHICAGO PUBLIC SCHOOLS - Capital Improvement Program."
+See "DEBT STRUCTURE - Board's Variable Rate Bonds" and " - Tax Anticipation Notes," "FINANCIAL INFORMATION - Overview of Historical Structural Deficit and Board's Plan to Address," and "- Board's Cash Flow and Liquidity," "BONDHOLDERS' RISKS - Bankruptcy of the Board - Structural Deficit, Cash Flow and Liquidity," and "CHICAGO PUBLIC SCHOOLS - Capital Improvement Program."

-THE SERIES 2016B BONDS
+THE 2016 BONDS